Palm Beach County · Palm Beach Area · Atlantic Coast

 The main public beach on the island of Palm Beach, offering wide sandy shores and views of the Worth Avenue luxury shopping district.

 Disclaimer: Water quality data is sourced from the Florida Department of Health Healthy Beaches Program.
 Conditions can change rapidly.
-This website provides informational estimates only — always check with Florida DOH for official, real-time beach conditions.
+This website provides informational guidance only — always check with Florida DOH for official beach conditions.
 Safe to Swim Florida is an independent project and is not affiliated with any government agency.